callenid/iccit2026-Comparative-Evaluation-Disease-Prediction-Across-Multiple-Disease-Datasets/README.md

 This repository organizes public datasets used for machine-learning experiments involving obesity, breast cancer, heart disease, general symptom-based disease prediction, thyroid disease, and COVID-19 symptoms.

+> **Research use:** The datasets included in this repository were used in the research paper *Comparative Evaluation of Machine Learning Models for Symptom-Based Disease Prediction Across Multiple Disease Datasets*.

 > **Important:** These datasets are intended for research and educational use.
 They must not be treated as a substitute for professional medical diagnosis, clinical validation, or medical advice.

 ## Dataset Overview